marcinkrol1024/camp7/README.md

 Create dao to create projects and assign users to projects<br>

 **For advanced only**<br>
-Users should log in with username and password
+Users should log in with username and password<br>
-Users should be able to create projects
+Users should be able to create projects<br>
-Users should be able to define tasks within projects Users should be able to view tasks assigned to a project Users should be able to view projects list
+Users should be able to define tasks within projects<br>
+Users should be able to view tasks assigned to a project<br>
+Users should be able to view projects list<br>
-Users should be able to assign users to tasks
+Users should be able to assign users to tasks<br>
-Users should be able to mark tasks as resolved
+Users should be able to mark tasks as resolved<br>
-Tasks should initially be unresolved
+Tasks should initially be unresolved<br>